-When you do provide these estimates to your insurance carrier, it’s entirely likely that they may choose to accept the lowest bid, so don’t be surprised if this happens.
+When you do provide these estimates to your insurance carrier, it’s entirely likely that they may choose to accept the lowest bid.
 From the perspective of the insurance company, they’re trying to avoid paying for an inflated repair bill, but that may not synchronize with what your own perspective is.
-If you should decide to take one of the higher estimates, be prepared to justify to the insurance company why that higher estimate is necessary, and why it’s more appropriate than the low bid.
+If you decide to take one of the higher estimates, prepare to justify to the insurance company why that higher estimate is necessary, and why it’s more appropriate than the low bid.

-Your insurance carrier cannot force you to have the repairs done at a shop of their choice, but they can ask you to get other estimates if they feel that any quotes you’ve given them are too high.
-There is always room for negotiation if you believe that an estimate which is preferred by your insurance carrier is too low, and will not cover the cost of repairs adequately.
+Your insurance carrier cannot force you to get your car at a shop of their choice, but they can ask you to look for other estimates if they feel that the quotes you gave them are too high.
+There is always room for negotiation if you believe that the preferred estimate by your insurance carrier is too low, and will not cover the cost of repairs adequately.
 Of course, in this case, you’ll need to justify to the claims adjuster why you feel a higher estimate is more appropriate.

 Tips for Accurate Estimates

 There are some things you can do which will help you to get the most accurate estimates for any repair work necessary following an accident.
 The first of these is to do whatever research is appropriate on the collision shops that you’re considering to have the work done.